Alexa Demie: Career

 Demie made her first onscreen appearance as a video vixen in Azealia Banks' 2013 music video for the song "ATM Jam".
 After appearing in a short film for a friend, she got the lead role in The Godmother, a scrapped biopic about Colombian drug lord Griselda Blanco, in 2015.
 Her professional acting career began with a role in the 2015 short film Miles, through which she found an agency to represent her.
 She went on to guest star on the television series Ray Donovan and Love, also guest starring on the second season of the drama television series The OA as Ingrid, a bilingual gamer.
 In 2016, she released her debut single, "Girl Like Me", and was featured on Pearl's single "Turnin' Tricks".
 She appeared in the music video for JMSN's 2017 song "Slide" and made her debut feature film appearance in the 2017 comedy-drama film Brigsby Bear, in which she played Merideth.
 In July 2018, she directed the music video for JMSN's song "Talk is Cheap" with Natalie Falt.

-Demie gained attention with her supporting role in the 2018 film Mid90s, written and directed by Jonah Hill, as Esmee, the protagonist's love interest.
+Demie gained attention with her supporting role in the 2018 film Mid90s, written and directed by Jonah Hill, as Estee, a character who the protagonist Stevie has a sexual encounter with.
 A year after Demie unsuccessfully auditioned for Augustine Frizzell's 2018 film Never Goin' Back, Frizzell emailed her about an audition for the HBO drama series Euphoria, the pilot episode of which she was directing.
 Although Demie had planned to take a break from acting to pursue her music career, she was impressed by the script for the series and decided to audition for it.
 In 2019, she began starring on Euphoria as Maddy Perez, a popular teenage girl in an abusive, on-again, off-again relationship with football quarterback Nate Jacobs (Jacob Elordi).
-Demie was called the breakout star of Euphoria by critics.
+The character had three extensive mood boards Demie created herself, and she collaborated with the makeup artists of the show on her aesthetic.
+Demie is called one of Euphoria‘s breakout stars by critics.